LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-08-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part3.md

 ## Create models to manage JWT data ##

-Create a sub folder named `Data` now under our main folder.
+Create a subfolder named `Data` now under our main folder.

 Create the model `AccessTokenCache.cs` with this code so we can store the properties of the token in the database.